 Thomas H. Gallagher, MD

-Associate Chair, Department of Medicine
+Professor and Associate Chair, Department of Medicine

 Executive Director, Collaborative for Accountability and Improvement

-David H. Robinson, MD
+David T. Rubin, MD